amd/aocl-libm-ose/README.md

 ## INSTALLATION

-Please refer to the files BUILDING_on_Linux.txt and Building_on_Windows.txt.
+Please refer to the file BUILDING-ose.txt.

 ## CONTACTS